KRTechnology/mykloka/README.md

 - `present`: Clocked in before 8:30 AM
 - `late`: Clocked in after 8:30 AM
-- `absent`: No attendance record for the day
+- `absent`: No attendance record for the day.

 ### Task Approval Workflow